paulmowat/paulmowat.github.io/data/blog/my-thoughts-on-working-from-home.md

 Once the pandemic started, things began to change as everyone was trying, to understand how to work effectively.
 There was a large increase in meetings being scheduled.
 All the meetings were starting to impact our developers getting into the [Zone](https://lifehacker.com/what-is-the-zone-anyway-5920484) and being as productive as possible.
 We've since introduced blocked focus time which has made a significant difference.

+**Takeaway** - It is ok to indicate to others that you need time to do your work.
+Block that time in your calendar as Focus Time.
+Outlook has a great feature to help automate this now.
+Constant distractions have a large impact on productivity but also on morale/stress levels.

 ## Work/Life Balance

 If you work where you live, how do you separate them?
 It's a difficult question.

 The first few years working at home and learning new technologies, I struggled with the balance.
 There were deadlines to meet and a lot of learning to do, which meant quite a few midnight sessions when I got stuck to learn how to unblock myself.
 Not ideal, but needs must.

 Over the last two years, I've been much better.
 I tend to work from 8 am to 5 pm and stop.
-My son, coming in every day at 5 pm and shouting "It's dinner time, Daddy", has a lot to do with it.
+My son, coming in every day at 5 pm and shouting "It's dinner time, Daddy", signals the end of the day for me.

+**Takeaway** - If you focus on one, more than the other you are going to have a problem in the long run.
+Stay in control of your work by planning your day.
+Create a to-do list, book out your lunchtime in your calendar.
+Don't answer calls or emails after work hours.
+You need that separation to maintain your health.

 ## Family